iranroman/musicinformationretrieval.com/README.md

 2. Submit changes to source code or documentation.
 [Fork this repo](https://help.github.com/articles/fork-a-repo), make edits, then [submit a pull request](https://help.github.com/articles/using-pull-requests).

+This repo is statically hosted using [GitHub Pages](https://pages.github.com/).
+Any changes to HTML files in the `gh-pages` branch will be seen on [`musicinformationretrieval.com`](http://musicinformationretrieval.com).

 Appendix
 --------